cztomczak/cefpython/api/DragHandler.md

 | mask | int |
 | __Return__ | bool |

+Description from upstream CEF:
- Called when an external drag event enters the browser window.
+> Called when an external drag event enters the browser window.